esdatalabs/workforce/README.md

-# workforce
+# Workforce
-Barebones implementation of the worker pool pattern
+Barebones implementation of the worker pool (Fan Out/In) pattern in go